DEFRA/pha-import-notifications/README.md

 1. Fetch the `openapi.json` artifact from the latest build of [trade-imports-data-api](https://github.com/defra/trade-imports-data-api/actions/workflows/publish.yml?query=branch%3Amain)
 2. In the PHA API repository, extract and copy this to the tools/SchemaToCSharp folder
-3. Run `make update-tradeimportsdata-schema` in the root of the repository
+3. Run `make update-tradeimportsdataapi-schema` in the root of the repository
 4. Observe any changes that have been made and commit them

 ## Update Trade Imports Data Stub Scenarios